Notice of Pre-AIA or AIA Status

 The Teachings of the Cited Art

-Wilson ‘156 discloses osteoinductive synthetic bone grafts comprising porous ceramic granules loaded with an osteoinductive material, and in contact with a biocompatible matrix material (see Abstract), wherein the grafts are in the form of composite osteoinductive scaffolds that comprise an osteoinductive material (such as proteins or peptides), at least one calcium ceramic granule and a flowable biocompatible matrix material (see ¶[0005]), wherein the matrix comprises hyaluronic acid (HA), modified HA, collagen, gelatin, fibrin, chitosan, alginate, agarose, a self-assembling peptide, whole blood, platelet-rich plasma, bone marrow aspirate, polyethylene glycol (PEG), and/or derivatives, PEG, poly(lactide-co-glycolide), poly(caprolactone), poly(lactic acid), poly(glycolic acid), a poloxamer, and copolymers, or combinations thereof (id.), wherein the granules comprise monocalcium phosphate monohydrate, dicalcium phosphate, dicalcium phosphate dehydrate, octacalcium phosphate, precipitated hydroxyapatite, precipitated amorphous calcium phosphate, monocalcium phosphate, α-tricalcium phosphate (α-TCP), β-tricalcium phosphate (β-TCP), sintered hydroxyapatite, oxyapatite, tetracalcium phosphate, hydroxyapatite, calcium-deficient hydroxyapatite, and combinations thereof (id.), wherein the osteoinductive material comprises bone morphogenetic protein 2 (BMP-2), BMP-3, BMP-4, BMP-5, BMP-6, BMP-7, BMP-9, a designer BMP, fibroblast growth factor, insulin-like growth factor, platelet-derived growth factor, transforming growth factor-beta (TGF-β), and combinations thereof (id.), wherein the protein-loaded calcium ceramic granule is in a biocompatible matrix comprising collagen that can be flowed over the osteoinductive material-loaded granules (see ¶[0006]), wherein the implant comprises a biocompatible matrix, an osteoinductive material associated with an interior surface (e.g., a pore surface) of a calcium ceramic granule, which calcium ceramic granule is, in tum, associated with the matrix (see ¶[0007]), wherein an osteoconductive material refers to any material which facilitates the ingrowth of osteoblastic cells including osteoblasts, pre-osteoblasts, osteoprogenitor cells, mesenchymal stem cells, and other cells that are capable of differentiating into or otherwise promoting the development of cells that synthesize and/or maintain skeletal tissue, such as, specifically, a porous granule comprising an osteoconductive calcium phosphate ceramic that include both micro- and macro-pores that define surfaces on which the osteoinductive substance can associate, both the micro-pores and macro-pores increasing the total surface area to which the osteoinductive substance can adhere, but only the macro-pores permit infiltration by cells (see ¶[0033]), wherein the granules are characterized by a porosity that can be selected to achieve desired granule residence times or kinetics of release of osteoinductive material, such that osteoinductive substances within the micropores becomes only gradually as the granule is degraded by cells infiltrating the macropores (id.), wherein the granules are characterized by a porosity that is selected to allow an implant of the invention to remain in place and to release osteoinductive material over time intervals optimal for the formation and knitting of bone (e.g. days, weeks, or months), the porosity comprising both a microporosity and a macroporosity, which porosities can be selected to achieve desired granule residence times or kinetics of release of osteoinductive materials, wherein the micropores are large enough to permit infiltration of oesteoinductive factors such as solutions of BMP’s, and the macropores are large enough to permit infiltration by cells (see ¶[0035]), wherein the disclosed scaffolds comprise a biocompatible matrix, which matrix can be any suitable biocompatible material which, preferably, when used in concert with the granules, exhibits sufficient rigidity and/or column strength to withstand the loads placed upon it when implanted, and which does not cause excessive inflammation (i.e., inflammation sufficient to inhibit or prevent the formation of new bone or the knitting of a broken bone), or inhibit the proliferation of osteoblasts, or otherwise interfere with the activity of the granules and/or the osteoinductive material, and the biocompatible matrix is made from a flowable precursor material that reacts to form a solid mass, by polymerizing and/or cross-linking in the presence of the granules, such as collagen (see ¶[0037]), wherein, following a loading step, loaded granules are embedded into the biocompatible matrix (see ¶[0040]), wherein implants were tested for their density and elastic modulus across four slices, with the results demonstrating that the density across slices within a given scaffold was relatively uniform (see ¶[0061]), and wherein implants comprising 30% granules had a deviation between implants of approximately 8%, while implants with 20% and 25% granules did not, and a proximal slice from a scaffolds tended to have a relatively lower elastic modulus in the proximal slice than at the distal end, which can be attributed to the falling of the heavier granules in the hydrogel matrix at the end of mixing (see ¶[0063]).
+Wilson ‘156 discloses osteoinductive synthetic bone grafts comprising porous ceramic granules loaded with an osteoinductive material, and in contact with a biocompatible matrix material (see Abstract), wherein the grafts are in the form of composite osteoinductive scaffolds that comprise an osteoinductive material (such as proteins or peptides), at least one calcium ceramic granule and a flowable biocompatible matrix material (see ¶[0005]), wherein the matrix comprises hyaluronic acid (HA), modified HA, collagen, gelatin, fibrin, chitosan, alginate, agarose, a self-assembling peptide, whole blood, platelet-rich plasma, bone marrow aspirate, polyethylene glycol (PEG), and/or derivatives, PEG, poly(lactide-co-glycolide), poly(caprolactone), poly(lactic acid), poly(glycolic acid), a poloxamer, and copolymers, or combinations thereof (id.), wherein the granules comprise monocalcium phosphate monohydrate, dicalcium phosphate, dicalcium phosphate dehydrate, octacalcium phosphate, precipitated hydroxyapatite, precipitated amorphous calcium phosphate, monocalcium phosphate, α-tricalcium phosphate (α-TCP), β-tricalcium phosphate (β-TCP), sintered hydroxyapatite, oxyapatite, tetracalcium phosphate, hydroxyapatite, calcium-deficient hydroxyapatite, and combinations thereof (id.), wherein the osteoinductive material comprises bone morphogenetic protein 2 (BMP-2), BMP-3, BMP-4, BMP-5, BMP-6, BMP-7, BMP-9, a designer BMP, fibroblast growth factor, insulin-like growth factor, platelet-derived growth factor, transforming growth factor-beta (TGF-β), and combinations thereof (id.), wherein the protein-loaded calcium ceramic granule is in a biocompatible matrix comprising collagen that can be flowed over the osteoinductive material-loaded granules (see ¶[0006]), wherein the implant comprises a biocompatible matrix, an osteoinductive material associated with an interior surface (e.g., a pore surface) of a calcium ceramic granule, which calcium ceramic granule is, in tum, associated with the matrix (see ¶[0007]), wherein an osteoconductive material refers to any material which facilitates the ingrowth of osteoblastic cells including osteoblasts, pre-osteoblasts, osteoprogenitor cells, mesenchymal stem cells, and other cells that are capable of differentiating into or otherwise promoting the development of cells that synthesize and/or maintain skeletal tissue, such as, specifically, a porous granule comprising an osteoconductive calcium phosphate ceramic that include both micro- and macro-pores that define surfaces on which the osteoinductive substance can associate, both the micro-pores and macro-pores increasing the total surface area to which the osteoinductive substance can adhere, but only the macro-pores permit infiltration by cells (see ¶[0033]), wherein the granules are characterized by a porosity that can be selected to achieve desired granule residence times or kinetics of release of osteoinductive material, such that osteoinductive substances within the micropores becomes available/releases only gradually as the granule is degraded by cells infiltrating the macropores (id.), wherein the granules are characterized by a porosity that is selected to allow an implant of the invention to remain in place and to release osteoinductive material over time intervals optimal for the formation and knitting of bone (e.g. days, weeks, or months), the porosity comprising both a microporosity and a macroporosity, which porosities can be selected to achieve desired granule residence times or kinetics of release of osteoinductive materials, wherein the micropores are large enough to permit infiltration of oesteoinductive factors such as solutions of BMP’s, and the macropores are large enough to permit infiltration by cells (see ¶[0035]), wherein the disclosed scaffolds comprise a biocompatible matrix, which matrix can be any suitable biocompatible material which, preferably, when used in concert with the granules, exhibits sufficient rigidity and/or column strength to withstand the loads placed upon it when implanted, and which does not cause excessive inflammation (i.e., inflammation sufficient to inhibit or prevent the formation of new bone or the knitting of a broken bone), or inhibit the proliferation of osteoblasts, or otherwise interfere with the activity of the granules and/or the osteoinductive material, and the biocompatible matrix is made from a flowable precursor material that reacts to form a solid mass, by polymerizing and/or cross-linking in the presence of the granules, such as collagen (see ¶[0037]), wherein, following a loading step, loaded granules are embedded into the biocompatible matrix (see ¶[0042]), wherein implants were tested for their density and elastic modulus across four slices, with the results demonstrating that the density across slices within a given scaffold was relatively uniform (see ¶[0061]), and wherein a proximal slice from a scaffold had a relatively lower elastic modulus in the proximal slice than at the distal end, which can be attributed to the falling of the heavier granules in the collagen hydrogel matrix at the end of mixing (see ¶[0063]).
 The reference does not disclose implants with composite granules comprising both HA and β-TCP, with β-TCP comprising about 95% of the composite granule, and HA from no more than 5%, or implants comprising a bioactive glass component, or implants comprising an interconnected porosity of from at least 70%, to 80 - 90%, or implants comprising pores with diameters from at least 350 µm diameter to 600 µm.
 The teachings of Dunkley ‘430 and Bagga WO ‘113 remedy those deficiencies.

 Bagga WO ‘113 discloses bioactive porous composite bone graft implants suitable for use in bone tissue regeneration and/or repair, the implants having an engineered porosity, and that comprise bioactive glass (see Abstract), wherein porosity is necessary to allow vascularization, and the desired scaffold should have a porous interconnected pore network with surface properties that are optimized for cell attachment, migration, proliferation and differentiation (see p.
 1, last para.), wherein the roles of porosity, pore size and pore size distribution in promoting revascularization, healing, and remodeling of bone have long been recognized as important contributing factors for successful bone grafting implants, suggesting an ideal range of porosities and pore size distributions for achieving bone graft success (see p.
 2, 3rd para.), wherein synthetic bone repair implants offer advantages over the use of autogenous bone because, in comparison, the use of autogenous bone requires the patient to undergo multiple or extended surgeries, consequently increasing the time the patient is under anesthesia, and leading to considerable pain, increased risk of infection and other complications, and morbidity at the donor site (see p.
 3, 1st para.), wherein materials such as bioactive glass (“BAG”) are an increasingly viable alternative, or supplement, to natural bone-derived graft materials with the advantage of avoiding painful and inherently risky harvesting procedures on patients, and can reduce the risk of disease transmission (see p.
 3, 2nd para.), wherein different stoichiometric implants, such as hydroxyapatite (HA), tricalcium phosphate (TCP), tetracalcium phosphate (TTCP), and other calcium phosphate (CaP) salts and minerals have all been employed in attempts to match the adaptability, biocompatibility, structure, and strength of natural bone (see p.
 3, 3rd para.), wherein, because calcium phosphate materials are inherently rigid, they are generally provided as part of an admixture with a carrier material, at relative loadings in the range of 50:50 – 10:90, in order to facilitate handling (see p.
 3, last para. – p.
 4, 1st para.), wherein implants made from hydroxyapatite tend to take too long to resorb, while implants made from calcium sulfate or β-TCP tend to resorb too quickly (see p.
 4, 2nd para.), wherein if the porosity of the implant is too high (e.g., around 90% ), there may not be enough base material left after resorption has taken place to support osteoconduction and, conversely, if the porosity of the implant is too low (e.g., 10%,) then too much material must be resorbed, leading to longer resorption rates (id.), wherein the disclosed implants serve as cellular scaffolds to provide the necessary porosity and pore size distribution to allow proper vascularization, optimized cell attachment, migration, proliferation, and differentiation (see p.
 5, 1st para.), wherein the composite implants comprise a pore size distribution including pores characterized by pore diameters ranging from about 100 nm to about 1 mm (see p.
 5, 2nd para.), wherein the implants comprise bioactive glass, in the form of granules or fibers, and a bioresorbable polymer (see p.
 5, 3rd para.; see also, p.
 6, 1st para.), wherein the implants provide the necessary porosity and pore size distribution to allow proper vascularization, optimized cell attachment, migration, proliferation, and differentiation (see p.
 12, 1st para.), wherein the carrier material is porous and helps contribute to healing, and the carrier material has the appropriate porosity to create a capillary effect to bring in cells and/or nutrients to the implantation site (see p.
 13, 3rd para.), wherein the inclusion of bioactive glass granules can be accomplished using granules having a wide range of sizes or configurations to include roughened surfaces, very large surface areas, and the like (see p.
 14, 3rd para.), wherein the implant materials possess nano-, micro-, meso-, and macro-porosity, the nanopores have a pore having a diameter below about 1 µm, down to as small as 100 nm, or less, the micropores having diameters between about 1 to 10 µm, the mesopores having diameters between about 10 to 100 µm, and macropores having diameters greater than about 100 µm to 1 mm, or even larger (see p.
 15, 1st para.), wherein the bioactive glass material may be provided with variable degrees of porosity, and is preferably ultraporous, and the porosity may be provided inherently by the actual bioactive glass material itself, as well as the matrices separating the material within the overall implant (see p.
 17, 2nd para.), wherein the pores are interconnected, allowing cell migration throughout the implant matrix (see p.
 18, 2nd para.), wherein the binding material for the graft material comprises human-derived collagen or animal-derived collagen, which could be provided as a slurry and then hardened such as by freeze-drying (see p.
 26, last para.), wherein the implants can further comprise biological agents, such as bone morphogenic protein (BMP), a peptide, a bone growth factor such as platelet derived growth factor (PDGF), vascular endothelial growth factor (VEGF), insulin derived growth factor (IDGF), a keratinocyte derived growth factor (KDGF), or a fibroblast derived growth factor (FDGF), stem cells, bone marrow, and